avidalh/udacity-DOND/P0_Sample_Submission.md

 * Feature requests, bug reports, etc. are checked every Monday and project manager determines priorities for the week (manual)
 * Code gets written based on priorities (manual)
 * Software gets checked into codebase (manual)
-* Every Friday afternoon it gets deployed to a test server (manual)
+* Once a week, normally wednesday afternoon, it gets deployed to a test server (manual)
 * QA team tests it and files bug reports or signs off as appropriate (manual)
 * Once a month codebase is sent to ops team for deployment into production (I don't know if it's automated or manual, but judging from ops usually staying late for the release days it's manual).